What Causes Translucency in Teeth?

 Not only does this issue bring about cosmetic dental concerns, but it could also point to a larger dental problem in your smile.
 Read on to learn about what can cause this translucent look in the teeth and how it impacts your oral health.

-enamel erosion Towson Maryland
+Fix enamel erosion in Towson Maryland

 Why Do My Teeth Appear Translucent?